MaddHatt-PM/cash-counts-website/src/Pages/TermsOfService/terms-and-conditions-raw.md

 The app does use third-party services that declare their Terms and Conditions.

-Link to Terms and Conditions of third-party service providers used by the app
+Link to Terms and Conditions of third-party service providers used by the app:

 *   [AdMob](https://developers.google.com/admob/terms)